apokhrel7/blink/README.md

 - Binary file detection and skipping
 - Cross-platform support

+## When to Use Blink
+- Best for: Simple text searches across large codebases
+- Good for: Case-insensitive searches on medium/large datasets
+- Consider alternatives for: Heavy regex usage on very small datasets

 ## Performance

 Blink is designed for speed, leveraging Rust's performance and parallel processing capabilities.
-These benchmarks show significant performance advantages over traditional search tools.

 To run the benchmarks: